zLuoManhwas/Mis-Finanzas-App/README.md

 Steps:

-1 get u the project: clone the repository:
+1 Get the project by cloning the repository:
 ```shell
 git clone https://github.com/zLuoManhwas/Mis-Finanzas-App.git
 ```

-2 write on your command line to install the dependencies:
+2 Write on your command line to install the dependencies:

 ```shell
 flutter pub get